• Skip to primary navigation

 • Help

-Many people these days are fitting close coupled toilets as a replacement for low level suites.
-This is a problem in itself as the two types of toilet suite are very rarely interchangeable.
-To see how to get over this problem go to our project on changing toilets.
+The close coupled toilet is a fairly modern iteration and was meant as a replacement for the older and less efficient low level toilet.
+This is a problem in itself as the two types of toilet suite are very rarely interchangeable due to their size and layout.
+To see how to get over this problem go to our project on changing toilets

 Close coupled toilet cistern unit